The side of the Radcliffe Camera through a black gate

 • competence in assessing and treating patients using CBT:

-• the ability to convey clearly the central concepts of CBT and to communicate basic treatment skills.
+• the ability to convey clearly to clients and others the central concepts of CBT and how CBT interventions work.

 The course does not aim to prepare students to teach and supervise CBT.
 The emphasis is on acquiring, practising and communicating specialised clinical skills, within an explicit theoretical framework in relation to associated empirical research.